-- 4. Approval of Regulatory Asset.
-DEC's request to establish a regulatory liability or regulatory asset in an amount equal to the difference between Up-front Financing Costs identified in the final IAL and actual Up-front Financing Costs incurred and that the regulatory asset and regulatory liability shall accrue carrying costs at DEC's net-of-tax WACC returns is approved. - 5.
-Recovery of Storm Recovery Charges.
-DEC shall impose on, and shall collect, as initial servicer, from all existing and future customers receiving transmission or distribution service, or both, from DEC, even if such customer elects to purchase electricity from an alternative supplier, as provided in this Financing Order, Storm Recovery Charges in an amount sufficient to provide for the timely recovery of its Periodic Payment Requirement detailed in this Financing Order (including, without limitation, payment of principal and interest on the Storm Recovery Bonds). - 6.
-Approval of Tariffs.
-The form of the Tariff schedule as shown in Byrd DEC Exhibit 2 is approved. - 7.
-True-Up Mechanism.
-The True-Up Mechanism identified in Appendix B to this Financing Order is approved and shall be applied at least semi-annually (and at least quarterly beginning 12 months prior to the last scheduled final payment date of the last maturing tranche of a series of Storm Recovery Bonds). - 8.
-Form Agreements.
-The Commission finds good cause to authorize DEC to provide service to the SPE under the Servicing Agreement and for the Servicing Agreement to become effective following the effectiveness of the IAL.
-The Commission finds good cause to authorize DEC to administer the SPE under the Administration Agreement and for the Administration Agreement to become effective following the effectiveness of the IAL.
-The Commission finds good cause to authorize DEC to enter into a Purchase and Sale Agreement with the SPE to become effective following the effectiveness of the IAL. - 9.
-State Pledge.
+4. Approval of Regulatory Asset.
+DEP's request to establish a regulatory liability or regulatory asset in an amount equal to the difference between Up-front Financing Costs identified in the final IAL and actual Up-front Financing Costs incurred and that the regulatory asset and regulatory liability shall accrue carrying costs at DEP's net-of-tax WACC returns is approved.

+5. Recovery of Storm Recovery Charges.
+DEP shall impose on, and shall collect, as initial servicer, from all existing and future customers receiving transmission or distribution service, or both, from DEP, even if such customer elects to purchase electricity from an alternative supplier, as provided in this Financing Order, Storm Recovery Charges in an amount sufficient to provide for the timely recovery of its Periodic Payment Requirement detailed in this Financing Order (including, without limitation, payment of principal and interest on the Storm Recovery Bonds).

+6. Approval of Tariffs.
+The form of the Tariff schedule as shown in Byrd DEP Exhibit 2 is approved.

+7. True-Up Mechanism.
+The True-Up Mechanism identified in Appendix B to this Financing Order is approved and shall be applied at least semiannually (and at least quarterly beginning 12 months prior to the last scheduled final payment date of the last maturing tranche of a series of Storm Recovery Bonds).

+8. Form Agreements.
+The Commission finds good cause to authorize DEP to provide service to the SPE under the Servicing Agreement and for the Servicing Agreement to become effective following the effectiveness of the IAL.
+The Commission finds good cause to authorize DEP to administer the SPE under the Administration Agreement and for the Administration Agreement to become effective following the effectiveness of the IAL.
+The Commission finds good cause to authorize DEP to administer the SPE under the Administration Agreement and for the Administration Agreement to become effective following the effectiveness of the IAL.
+The Commission finds good cause to authorize DEP to enter into a Purchase and Sale Agreement with the SPE to become effective following the effectiveness of the IAL.

+9. State Pledge.
 The SPE issuing Storm Recovery Bonds is authorized, pursuant to N.C.
 Gen. Stat. § 62-172(k)(2) and this Financing Order, to include the State of North Carolina pledge, which includes a pledge by this Commission, with respect to Storm Recovery Property and Storm Recovery Bonds and related documentation as provided for in N.C.
 Gen. Stat. § 62-172(k)(1).
 The Commission finds that this State Pledge will constitute a contract with the bondholders, the owners of Storm Recovery Property, the SRB Issuer, holders of SRB Securities and other financing parties.
 The Commission further acknowledges that the SRB Issuer and any holder of SRB Securities would be considered financing parties for purposes of N.C.
 Gen. Stat. § 62-172(k).

-- 10. Structure.
-The proposed transaction structure for the Storm Recovery Bonds, as set forth in the body of this Financing Order is approved. - 11.
-Mitigation of Rate Impacts.
-DEC's comparison between the net present value of the costs to customers that are estimated to result from Storm Recovery Bonds and the costs that would result from the application of the traditional method of financing and recovering Storm Recovery Costs from customers satisfies the terms of the DEC First Settlement.
+10. Structure.
+The proposed transaction structure for the Storm Recovery Bonds, as set forth in the body of this Financing Order is approved.

+11. Mitigation of Rate Impacts.
+DEP's comparison between the net present value of the costs to customers that are estimated to result from Storm Recovery Bonds and the costs that would result from the application of the traditional method of financing and recovering Storm Recovery Costs from customers satisfies the terms of the DEP First Settlement.